-The preferred source for information and technical assistance is the local USFWS Field Office website, online listing available at https://www.fws.gov/ecological-services/map/directory.html

-Additional guidance can be found in Subpart N of RUS's regulation (https://www.rd.usda.gov/files/1970n.pdf)
+The preferred source for information and technical assistance is the local USFWS Field Office website, online listing available at Our Regions | U.S. Fish & Wildlife Service (fws.gov) Additional guidance can be found in Subpart N of RUS's instructions.